 After you’ve filled out your form and paid the visa fee, you can go ahead to schedule an appointment.
 You can either do so online or by contacting the provided call centre number.
 The first time I applied for a visa, the wait time was only a few days.
 This time, I had to wait three full months!
 If you’re concerned about long wait times, it would be best to apply as early as possible or use the services of a trusted travel consultant to book a closer date.
 I can recommend Globe Jaunters – as I have used their services personally in the past.

 So you’ve scheduled your appointment and you have an interview date.
-Now, the real fun begins!
+Now, the second phase begins!

 Where is the US Consulate/Embassy Located?